-Note: A student may not apply for a Leave of Absence to avoid probation or dismissal for academic reasons.
+It is specifically noted that a student may not apply for a Leave of Absence to avoid either probation or dismissal for academic reasons

-WITHDRAWAL FROM A COURSE
+WITHDRAWAL FROM A DPT PROFESSIONAL COURSE

-Any student wishing to drop or withdraw from a course must petition the Physical Therapy Department Committee on Academic Policy and Procedures (PT CAPP) to extend the length of the professional program (see Section 14).
+Any student wishing to drop or withdraw from a professional course must petition the Physical Therapy Department Committee on Academic Policy and Procedures (PT CAPP) because this will extend the length of the professional program.
 This generally requires that the student drop back a year in the curriculum.
-A student may not withdraw from a regular semester course within two weeks of the end of the regular semester or within one week of the end of the summer term.
-The proper form for course withdrawal should be obtained from the ASC and completed (Withdrawal & Leave of Absence for Graduate Students).
+A student may not withdraw from a regular semester course within 2 weeks of the end of the regular semester or within 1 week of the end of the summer term.
+The form for course withdrawal should be obtained from the ASC and completed.
+Refer to the University Registrar for important dates to observe regarding course withdrawal and refund policies.
+Withdrawal from a course in the professional program that results in a W grade is equivalent to a course failure.